aecke/conditional-soundmap-generation/README.md

 This repository contains an adapted implementation of Full-Glow for urban sound map generation.
 It is based on [Full-Glow: Fully conditional Glow for more realistic image generation](https://arxiv.org/abs/2012.05846).

-The original Full-Glow model has been modified to work with sound map data, allowing for the generation of sound maps from building layouts while optionally considering environmental conditions like temperature, humidity and sound levels.
+The original Full-Glow model has been modified to work with sound map data, allowing for the generation of sound maps from building layouts while considering acoustic and environmental conditions like temperature, humidity and noise levels.

 ## Environment Setup